Skip to main content

 • exclusionType

 Keyword.
-If specified, the platform will automatically check that at least one implementation is defined for all descendants of the argument classes (or exactly one, if the conditions are mutually exclusive).
+If specified, the platform automatically checks the completeness of implementations: for all descendants of the argument classes there must be at least one applicable implementation, or exactly one if the conditions are mutually exclusive.

 • argClassName1, ..., argClassNameN

-List of class names of property arguments.
+List of class names of action arguments.
 Each name is defined by a class ID.
+The list may be empty.
+If the list is omitted, the parameter classes are taken from the ACTION statement in which the ABSTRACT operator is used.

 Examples

-exportXls 'Export to Excel' ABSTRACT CASE (Order); // ABSTRACT CASE OVERRIDE LAST is created
+exportXls 'Export to Excel' ABSTRACT CASE OVERRIDE LAST (Order);

 exportXls (Order o) + WHEN name(currency(o)) == 'USD' THEN {